canonical/ubuntu-package-buildinfo/README.rst

-Tool to retrieve Ubuntu package buildlog info
+Tool to retrieve Ubuntu Package Buildinfo

 Ubuntu package builds currently do not publish a buildinfo file.
 However, the buildlog file contains the contents buildinfo file.
 This script downloads the buildlog file, extracts the buildinfo file and verifies